yuchuanxiaolin/waxiamazilimanbo/README.md

-# I am just learning how to use github.
+# I am just learning how to use github.This is made by AI.